gizmolab10/help.webseriously/README.md

 # Welcome to Seriously

-I've written a [[tutorial]] to gently take you through your fist steps and hopefully give you a comfortable sense of what it can do and why you might want to use it.
+I've written a [[start|tutorial]] to gently take you through your fist steps and hopefully give you a comfortable sense of what it can do and why you might want to use it.
 I've also written a [[user guide]] for your reference later when you need to refresh your memory.

 To follow along and try things out, you'll need to **visit (or revisit) this website:**